Spaghetti Bolognese On A Plate

 Spices-My Favorites

-Chili powder, Sweet basil, garlic powder, onion powder, salt, pepper, parsley, Cayenne pepper, cinnamon, to name a few.
+Chili powder, Sweet basil, garlic powder, onion powder, salt, pepper, parsley, Cayenne pepper, and cinnamon, to name a few.

 Freeze-Dried Cheese